mvee18/benchmarkingpaper/README.md

 This folder contains the cleaned outputs from the raw pipeline output, as well as the statistics.
 The folder layout is identical to the **Expected Pipelines**, but there are subdirectories for each pipeline.
 Also, there is a [threshold]\_all\_stats\_replicates\_[genus/species].csv file, which summarizes the statistics for the community across all of the pipelines.

 ### Python_Src
 This folder contains much of the project's code to convert raw data into data that can be analyzed.
 There are several subdirectories here.
 Omitted subdirectories were not needed for this project.
+There is also useful information about each pipeline individually in the [Pipelines](docs/pipelines.md) file.

 - `nist_confusion`: contains the code for making the confusion matrix tables in the supplement.
 - `pipeline_clean`: contains all the pipeline cleaning code for bioBakery, JAMS, WGSA2, and Woltka.